A Complete Guide to Installing MySQL and PHP with IIS

-Note: This article was written in 2015 and is due for update at some point.
+Note: This article was written in 2015 and is in the process of being updated.
 It is still useful as a general guide for issues you might encounter in this type of installation.
-Please takes this into consideration when downloading components.
+Please take this into consideration when downloading components.

 One of my latest projects was setting up WordPress, the popular content management system, on a client’s web server which was running Windows Server 2008.
 WordPress requires installations of MySQL for the database back-end and the PHP scripting language in order to serve up the WordPress content.
 On a local Windows machine, I’d probably just use a pre-configured WAMP (Windows, Apache, MySQL, PHP) stack package like XAMPP which is installed quickly and includes all the necessary components.
 That’s not quite an option in a professional environment, though.
 I was also working with Internet Information Services (IIS) 7.5 for the web server instead of Apache so the process is a little more involved.